Pam Laing

 Below are more summer visitors.
 Lazuli Buntings are another tropical-looking species, with bright electric blue heads, a wash of pale salmon pink over the upper breast and clean white underparts.
 They like dry hillsides dotted with wild rose bushes and other native shrubs.

 Below is (left) a Lark Sparrow, and (right) a Yellow-breasted Chat.
-Rarer than any of the other birds on this page, they breed in the south Okanagan.
-Lark Sparrows like dry sagebrush habitat while chats will nest in dense bushes along water courses.
+Rarer than any of the other birds on this page, they breed mostly in the south Okanagan but climate change seems to be causing their range to expand northwards.
+Lark Sparrows like dry sagebrush or grassland habitat while chats will nest in dense bushes along water courses.